 In reading over the Jabra Evolve2 85 material, it only states that it has “Digital hybrid active noise cancellation” Looking through the user guide, this is what’s referenced on the ANC: “ANC settings can be configured using the Jabra Sound+ app on your smartphone or Jabra Direct on your computer.”
 This suggests that there are some ANC adjustments, but they’re handled through their Apps.

-Does a clear winner in the ANC department emerge here?
 It’s hard to know for sure.
-On the surface it would appear that the Bose 700 UC is the clear winner because it has that 11 degrees of adjustability.
-And, how much you can adjust the Jabra Evolve2 85 is uncertain.
+On the surface, it would appear that the Bose 700 UC is the clear winner because it has that 11 degrees of adjustability, whereas how much you can adjust the Jabra Evolve2 85 is uncertain.

 The easiest way to know for sure is to put them both through a noise cancellation test.
 This way, you’d be able to separate sales fluff from fact.